jeongl/simpleSeq.js/README.md

 ## Simple sequence

-Repo with a few simple functions to help manage asynchronous flow.
+Repo with a few simple functions to help manage flow.

 ##### eachSeries
   This function runs a function(s), and checks the return value to determine if the next should be run.